iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/03-mint-new-alias.md

 ## Issue the Transaction

-Once the transaction essence is defined the transaction can be issued the same way as we did in [previous tutorials](https://wiki.iota.org/shimmer/iotajs/tutorials/value-transactions/transfer-funds/#create-a-transaction-payload).
-The essence has to be signed with the keys of the address that controls the initial output unlocked and which will provide funds for our Alias (the storage deposit as a minimum).
+Once you have defined the transaction essence, you can [issue the transaction](../value-transactions/transfer-funds/#create-a-transaction-payload).
+You will need to sign the essence with the keys of the address that controls the initial output that will provide funds for the Alias output (the storage deposit as a minimum).

-After submitting the corresponding block with the Block ID you can check in the [Tangle Explorer](https://explorer.shimmer.network/testnet) the resulting outputs.
+After submitting the block with the Block ID, you can check the [Tangle Explorer](https://explorer.shimmer.network/testnet) for the resulting outputs.

 ```typescript
 const wsTsxEssence = new WriteStream();